Aravind-Jalda/interview-prep/CICD-Advanced/CICD-q&a.md

 ---

 ## 1. What is CI/CD pipeline?
-A CI/CD pipeline is a sequence of automated steps to build, test, and deploy applications.
+A CI/CD pipeline is a sequence of automated steps to build, test, and deploy applications...

 ---